FabricMC/fabric/fabric-api-lookup-api-v1/README.md

 Instances can be obtained using the `get` function.

 ## [`BlockApiCache`](src/main/java/net/fabricmc/fabric/api/lookup/v1/block/BlockApiCache.java)
-A `BlockApiLookup` bound to a position and a server world, allowing much faster repeated Api queries.
+A `BlockApiLookup` bound to a position and a server world, allowing much faster repeated API queries.

 # Retrieving APIs from custom objects
 The subpackage `custom` provides helper classes to accelerate implementations of `ApiLookup`s for custom objects,